 Yes.
 In addition to Institutions of Higher Education, the solicitation states: Non-profit, non-academic organizations: Independent museums, observatories, research labs, professional societies and similar organizations in the U.S. associated with educational or research activities.

 The solicitation states that proposals can be submitted by any 2- or 4-year academic institution, nonprofit, or research center; the PI must be an employee of one of these institutions.
-The entity in question would not able to submit the proposal nor would their researchers be able to serve as PI.
-They would have to partner with one of the eligible research partners, and it is recommended to partner with one that has already qualified by NSF to receive funds.
-Teams should consider that the competition (and Track 1 in particular) will move at a very fast pace, and getting qualified by NSF’s financial division can take several months.
+The entity in question would not be able to submit the proposal nor would its researchers be able to serve as PI.
+It would have to partner with one of the eligible research partners, and it is recommended that it partner with one that has already been qualified by NSF to receive funds.
+Teams should consider that the competition (and Stage 1 in particular) will move at a very fast pace and getting qualified by NSF may take several months.

 No, civic partners are not required to be paid.
 However, NSF is looking for strong relationships between research and civic partners, and civic partners should hold an important role on the core team.
-Teams must demonstrate the strength of their relationship whether or not the civic partner is receiving funds.
+Teams must demonstrate the strength of their relationship irrespective of whether the civic partner is receiving funds or not.